RQC-Robotics/rl_docker/README.md

    ```

 ### Tensorbard
-The docker container includes a Tensorboard visualization toolkit.
+The Docker container includes a Tensorboard visualization toolkit.
 To get access to the web interface of Tensorboard, you need to forward port 6006 to your local machine port:
   ```
   $ ssh -L 6007:localhost:6006 -f -N user@ip_address
   ```
-The **user** is a user name, and the **ip_address** is the machine's address with the running docker container.
+The **user** is a user name, and the **ip_address** is the machine's address with the running Docker container.

 <p align="center">
   <img src="./plots/tensorboard.png" width="450" height="220" alt="Tensorboard" />
 </p>

 ### GPU monitoring
-The docker container has the nvitop program, an interactive NVIDIA device and process monitoring tool.
+The Docker container has the nvitop program, an interactive NVIDIA device and process monitoring tool.
 To run the nvitop, connect to a container's bash shell and run the monitor_gpu.sh script.
  ```js

  sudo docker exec -it c2farm-rqc bash